qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 interior_ring_n
 ...............

-Returns a specific interior ring from a polygon geometry, or null if the geometry is not a polygon.
+Returns a specific interior ring from a polygon geometry, or NULL if the geometry is not a polygon.

 .. list-table::
    :widths: 15 85